Login to the Housing Portal and select the correct application to complete based on when you expect to live on campus.

-The pool (located at Chaparral Village) may be used by all University Housing residents during the designated times as posted.
+There is an outdoor pool located at Chaparral Village and indoor pool in the Chisholm Hall neighborhood center.
+Pools may be used by all University Housing residents during the designated times as posted.
 All swimmers must wear swimwear.
 No diving, horseplay, or overly-loud noise of any kind is allowed in the pool area.
 There are no lifeguards on duty; therefore, residents swim at their own risk.
 Emergency phones are located around the pool area in case of an emergency.
 Non-alcoholic drinks in plastic containers are allowed at the pool area.
 Glass containers are not permitted.
 No unsupervised children are permitted in the pool at any time.

 Yes, basketball courts may be used by all University Housing residents from 10:00am to 10:00pm.
 Players must wear rubber soled athletic shoes.
 No horseplay, slam dunking, overly-loud noise, or obscene behavior of any kind is allowed.
 Food or liquids are not permitted on the courts.
 Use of the court is on a first-come, first-served basis.
 Games are limited to 30 minutes.
 Afterwards, the court must be relinquished to the next group.
 Waiting groups must remain at the court to insure the group's turn.